-When sampling cetaceans, the animal should be placed on its right side if possible, with its head to the left of the observer.
-This is the standard method for cetacean dissection, and will result in the stomach being in a more accessible position, because it is located on the animal's left side.
+When sampling mammals, the animal should be placed on its right side if possible, with its head to the left of the observer.
+This is the standard method for marine mammal dissection, and will result in the stomach being in a more accessible position, because it is located on the animal's left side.
 This will also make other organs easier to locate.
-Pinnipeds are much easier to sample when they are on their back.